-\blacksquare large amount of knowledge of protein structure \rightarrow fundamental principles established, empirical rules derived no empty space in the interior of the structure programs available - Procheck, 3D-Profiler the analysis may point at the suspicious regions of the structure

-- main chain in expected regions of the Ramachandran plot - planar peptide bonds - side chains in accordance with prev. observation / rotamer lib. - polar groups H-bonded to suitable partners if buried inside - reasonable match between hydrophilic/-phobic side chains, possibly H-bonding between polar side chains and backbone - no unfavorable atom-atom contacts (clashes)
+- \blacksquare large amount of knowledge of protein structure \to fundamental principles established, empirical rules derived - possible criteria to check how reasonable the generated model is: - main chain in expected regions of the Ramachandran plot - planar peptide bonds - side chains in accordance with prev. observation / rotamer lib. - polar groups H-bonded to suitable partners if buried inside - reasonable match between hydrophilic/-phobic side chains, possibly H-bonding between polar side chains and backbone - no unfavorable atom-atom contacts (clashes) - no empty space in the interior of the structure programs available - Procheck, 3D-Profiler the analysis may point at the suspicious regions of the structure